ddemidov/amgcl/docs/benchmarks.rst

 at https://doi.org/10.5281/zenodo.1231818.

 There are at least two ways to solve the system.
-First, one can treat the system as a monolythic one, and provide some minimal help to the preconditioner in form of near null space vectors.
+First, one can treat the system as a monolithic one, and provide some minimal help to the preconditioner in form of near null space vectors.
 Second option is to employ the knowledge about the problem structure, and to combine separate preconditioners for individual fields (in this particular case, for pressure and velocity).
-In case of AMGCL both options were tested, where the monolythic system was solved with static 4x4 matrices as value type, and the field-split approach was implemented using the ``schur_pressure_correction`` preconditioner.
+In case of AMGCL both options were tested, where the monolithic system was solved with static 4x4 matrices as value type, and the field-split approach was implemented using the ``schur_pressure_correction`` preconditioner.
 Trilinos ML only provides the first option; PETSC implement both options, but we only show